188. The Privation Theory of Evil, Part 1

 The Privation Theory in Augustine and Aquinas

-Perhaps the most definitive versions of the privation theory of evil are developed in the middle ages by St. Augustine and St. Thomas Aquinas.
+The privation theory of evil is explicitly formulated and developed in the middle ages by St. Augustine and St. Thomas Aquinas.
 Let’s first look at a passage from the former:

 “For what is that which we call evil but the absence of good?
 In the bodies of animals, disease and wounds mean nothing but the absence of health; for when a cure is effected, that does not mean that the evils which were present – namely, the diseases and wounds – go away from the body and dwell elsewhere: they altogether cease to exist; for the wound or disease is not a substance, but a defect in the fleshly substance – the flesh itself being a substance, and therefore something good, of which those evils – that is, privations of the good which we call health – are accidents.
 Just in the same way, what are called vices in the soul are nothing but privations of natural good.
 And when they are not transferred elsewhere: when they cease to exist in the healthy soul, they cannot exist anywhere else.”
 See The Essential Augustine (Hackett, 1974), p.
 65.